Piyush23Rai/Recommendation-With-IBM/README.md

 	|- user-item-interactions.csv #file that contains user article interactions’ data.
     • Recommendations_with_IBM.ipynb #python notebook that has all the codes discussing each technique
     • projects_test.py #file that contains test cases corresponding to cases in notebook
+    • custom_transformer.py #file that contains class of a custom transformer based on gensim word2vec model
     • Recommendations_with_IBM.html #html converted file of the notebook
     • top_10.p #pickle file containing top 10 articles
     • top_20.p #pickle file containing top 20 articles